The Official Online Weekly Newspaper of NAHB

 Following each of the delegations’ visits, the delegation leaders, Marcella Iyitor of Niche PR and Babatunde Malik with the builders from Lagos, indicated that they will continue to bring delegations to NAHB.
 Comments from the delegates reiterated the value of the educational programs, as did an August article in the Nigerian Tribune.

 The International Department is currently developing courses on sustainable green building practices to include in future customized coursework.

-For information on international membership or on how to obtain a listing in NAHB’s International Builder’s & Service Providers Directory, e-mail Susanna Connaughton at NAHB or call her at 800-368-5242 x8415.
+For more information about NAHB’s International Visiting Delegation educational programs, e-mail Susanna Connaughton at NAHB, or call her at 800-368-5242 x8415.